ericcornelissen/reproducing-actions/README.md

 To monitor the reproducibility of GitHub Actions we use GitHub Actions jobs that attempt to rebuild a given Action from its source code and see if that changes the build output.
+To see if a change occurred, we perform a byte-by-byte comparison as well as a checksums-based comparison.
+In both cases the committed build files are compared against the build output of a fresh build.
+If either doesn't match the Action is considered not reproducible.

-To see if a change occurred, SHA512 checksums are computed on the build output files stored in the repository and compared to SHA512 checksums computed after rebuilding the Action.
-If these don't match the Action is considered not reproducible.
+For the checksum approach, SHA512 checksums are computed on the build output files stored in the repository and compared to SHA512 checksums computed after rebuilding the Action.

 We only monitor major versions of Actions.
 This avoids the need of having to commit changes whenever a new Action version is released, but risks incorrect